-2.6.3 Impact of the Planning Act
+Impact of the Planning Act

 The Planning Act requires pre-application consultation and engagement with affected and interested parties during the development of the project.
-As previously mentioned, in response to these requirements, National Grid has developed an approach3 for developing major infrastructure projects which sets out in a transparent way the stages of project development and when during the process relevant stakeholders are consulted.
-National Grid NTS has developed a generic timeline to illustrate the various stages in the project development process (see diagram below).
+As previously mentioned, in response to these requirements, National Grid has developed an approach23 for developing major infrastructure projects which sets out in a transparent way the stages of project development and when during the process relevant stakeholders are consulted.
+National Grid has developed a generic timeline to illustrate the various stages in the project development process (see table below).